Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2: Analysis and corrections

 \subsection{Clustering algorithm}

-The ALPIDE sensors were operated without bias voltage and therefore charge collection at diodes is dominated by diffusion, which increases the charge sharing between neighbouring pixels.
-To mitigate this, hits are are grouped into clusters and both of these quantities are used to characterise the performance of the prototype in terms of its energy resolution and linearity of response.
-All pixels in a given sensor use the same threshold, which in general differs between sensors.
+The ALPIDE sensors were operated without bias voltage and therefore charge collection at diodes is dominated by diffusion, which increases the charge sharing between neighbouring pixels.\footnote{No bias was applied to the sensors due to the design of the interface boards, therefore charge collection was by diffusion rather than drift.
+The simpler configuration demonstrates that acceptable cluster size performance is achieved even without bias; this is expected to improve for non-zero bias, further enhancing cluster separation.} Hits are grouped into clusters and both of these quantities are used to characterise the performance of the prototype in terms of its energy resolution and linearity of response.
+All pixels in a given sensor use the same threshold setting, which in general differs between sensors.

 In our analysis, a cluster is defined as a group of neighbouring pixel hits by one of two algorithms.
 The default clustering is based on a geometric pattern search derived from the DBSCAN algorithm~\cite{DBSCAN}.
 This does not allow clusters to be formed across the insensitive region between two sensors in a given layer.
-A faster alternative is also investigated for online use, based on separation between pixel readout addresses.
-Using the data readout sequence in computing clusters reduces the number of computations but can lead to a marginal reduction in accuracy relative to the default algorithm, \eg where considering hits from two or more particles in the same double-column or those involving pixels from two adjacent region readout units originating from a single particle.
+An alternative clustering scheme is also investigated to reduce computational time for online use, based on readout addresses rather than the physical coordinates of pixels.
+However, this can lead to a small reduction in accuracy relative to the default algorithm, \eg for hits from more than one particle in the same double-pixel column or where a single particle creates hits in two adjacent region readout units.